Aluminium alloy 5083 contains 5.2% magnesium, 0.1% manganese and 0.1% chromium. In the

 thermal conductivity common to all aluminium alloys.

-require a weldable alloy of high to moderate strength, with good corrosion
+Typical Applications require a weldable alloy of high to moderate strength, with good corrosion

 resistance.
 Marine applications, unfired welded pressure vessels, TV towers, drilling rigs,